All Were Calm

 Following three quiet, drama-free minutes, Lois assumed that the wild child had lost

-other patients, or perhaps he simply returned to his great grandparent's room.
-Lois's mind
+other patients, or perhaps he simply returned to his great-grandparent's room.
+Lois' mind

-was easing and her nerves settling.
-But, unbeknown to her, the stimulator of her
+was easing and her nerves settling, but unbeknown to her, the stimulator of her turmoil

 was still lurking behind the wooden curtain.

-hi!
-Did you catch the kid that was banging on my door,' she excitedly inquired.
+catch the kid who was banging on my door," she excitedly inquired.

-Oddly, he neither responded nor turned his head in the direction of Lois's extended
+Oddly, he neither responded nor turned his head in the direction of Lois' extended

 index finger.
 The strange man simply stood completely motionless, like a wax statue, two

-her with his big head tilted to the side.
-Then, a part of the 'wax statue' began, ever so
+at her with his big head tilted to the side.
+Then a part of the 'wax statue' began, ever so

-slightly, to move; its thin lips slowly stretched, staying together, until they formed an
+slightly, to move.
+His thin lips slowly stretched, staying together, until they formed an extra

 wide, alligator-like smile.
 Beholding that ominous grin, along with the evil intensity in his